thomas-touhey/cahute/docs/headers/cahute/link.rst

         In case of error, the value of ``*linkp`` mustn't be used nor freed.

+    The format of the device name or path will vary depending on the platform:

+    * On Microsoft Windows, it will either be the DOS COM device name (e.g.
+      ``COM3``) or the path to the device.
+    * On other POSIX-compatible platforms, it will be the path to the device, usually ``/dev/cu*`` or ``/dev/tty*`` (e.g. ``/dev/ttyUSB0`` for a serial link over a USB-serial cable);

+    Available device names can be probed using :c:func:`cahute_detect_serial`, although the list may be incomplete and other devices may be used.

     Since serial links do not offer any metadata, the protocol to use on the serial link is selected manually, amongst the following: